Paul Caddis: International career

 Caddis played for the Scotland under-19 team and won 13 caps for the Scotland under-21s.

 In March 2013, he was called into the senior squad as a late replacement to cover for the injured Russell Martin for the World Cup qualifier away to Serbia, but remained an unused substitute.

 Caddis was next called up for a friendly against the Czech Republic on 24 March 2016, again as a late replacement.
 This time, he did make his senior debut, replacing goalscorer Ikechi Anya after 88 minutes as Scotland completed a 1–0 win.

 Managerial career

 On 20 April 2023, Caddis was appointed as manager of National League North club Hereford, signing a two-year contract and officially taking charge from 1 May.
 After guiding Hereford to their highest ever finish and highest points total in the National League North in his first season, Caddis signed a one-year extension to his contract.

+On 11 February 2026, Caddis was sacked with Hereford sitting in 23rd position, without a win in seven matches.

+On 5 March 2026, Caddis was appointed manager of King's Lynn Town.